 - Jennifer Pichette and Jeffrey Gagnon (2016) Implications of Hydrogen Sulfide in Glucose Regulation: How H2S Can Alter Glucose Homeostasis through Metabolic Hormones: click here

-- Tomasova et al., (2016) Gut Bacteria and Hydrogen Sulfide: The New Old Players in Circulatory System Homeostasis: click here.
+- Tomasova et al., (2016) Gut Bacteria and HS2: The New Old Players in Circulatory System Homeostasis: click here.

 - Teigan et al., (2019) Dietary Factors in Sulfur Metabolism and Pathogenesis of Ulcerative Colitis: click here

 - Carbinero et al., (2012) Microbial pathways in colonic sulfur metabolism and links with health and disease: click here.